msakuta/rustrol/README.md

 A homing missile maneuver with gravity and limited maneuverability.
 It is a little bit more challenging because both the target and the missile are moving.
+Also, there is a gravity pulling the missile down all the time.
 However, it is very easy to define a loss function as the minimum distance between target and missile in every moment.

 ![screencapture_missile](images/screencapture_missile.gif)